LostSignal/ably-dotnet/README.md

 ## Building and Packaging

-The build scripts are written partly using `fake' and partly in powershell using PSake and need to be run on Windows with Visual Studio 2017 installed.
+The build scripts are written in powershell using PSake and need to be run on Windows with Visual Studio 2017 installed.
 Additionally nuget.exe and GitVersion.exe are required, these can be installed via [chocolatey](https://chocolatey.org)

     choco install nuget.commandline
+    choco install gitversion.portable

-Running `.\build.cmd` will start the build process and run the tests.
-By default it runs the NetFramework tests.
+Running `.\build.ps1` will start the build process and run the tests.
-To run the Netcore build and tests you can run `.\build.cmd Test.NetStandard`
+Running `package.ps1` will run the build script and create a nuget package.

 ## Working from source